 COVID-19 update: As a precautionary measure, we will close all birdwatching areas effective immediately and as a result we are temporarily not issuing long term birdwatching permits, short term permits or conducting birdwatching inductions until further notice.
 We thank you for your patience and understanding during this time and will work hard to ensure any changes are minimal as we continue to deliver our services.
 If you have any questions or concerns please contact us via email or telephone 131 722.
 For more information, read more about Melbourne Water's response to COVID-19 here.

 Western Treatment Plant

-The Western Treatment Plant is one of the most popular sites for birdwatching in Victoria, with 284 species of birds recorded there from south eastern Australia and the east Asia.
+The Western Treatment Plant is one of the most popular sites for birdwatching in Victoria, with species of birds recorded there from south-eastern Australia and the east Asia.

 The plant's lagoons, grasslands and coastline provide an ideal and varied habitat for birds with a permanent water supply, plenty of food, and little interference from humans.

-You must apply for a permit to bird watch at the Western Treatment Plant.
-All visits must be registered and special permits obtained to access some areas.
+You must apply for a permit to birdwatch at the Western Treatment Plant, and all visits must be registered.

 Eastern Treatment Plant